-The regulatory adjustments are subject to limits prescribed by the CBB requirements.
-The regulations prescribe higher risk weights for certain exposures that exceeds materiality thresholds.
+The regulations prescribe higher risk weights for certain exposures that exceed materiality thresholds.
 These regulatory adjustments required for certain items such as goodwill on mortgage service right, deferred tax assets, cash flow hedge reserve, gain on sale of related securitization transactions, defined benefit pension fund assets and liabilities, investment in own shares and reciprocal cross holdings in the capital of Banking and financial entities, investment in the capital of Banking and financial entities that are outside the scope of regulatory consolidation and where the Bank does not own more than 10% of issued common shares capital of the entity and significant investments in the capital of banking and financial entities that are outside the scope of regulatory consolidation.